-This is a classic, baked cheesecake.
-I used my never-fail basic recipe with a few tweaks and it did not let me down.
-It is so very rich, so very creamy, with that dense New York Cheesecake texture.
-Spicy, pumpkiny deliciousness in a low carb format that is so good you will never miss the pumpkin pie at the end of Thanksgiving dinner.
-You won’t want to share, either.
-You can put a little keto whipped cream or regular whipped cream sweetened with your favorite sweetener on the top if you think it needs it.
+This is a classic, baked keto pumpkin pie cheesecake.
+I used my never fail basic pumpkin pie recipe with a few tweaks and it didn’t let me down.
+It is so very rich, so very creamy, with that dense New York style cheesecake texture.
+Spicy, pumpkin pie spice deliciousness in a low carb format that is so good you will may not miss the pumpkin pie at the end of Thanksgiving dinner.
+You won’t want to share it either.
+You can put a little keto whipped cream or regular whipped cream sweetened with your favorite sugar free sweetener on the top to dress it up.

 The trick to really good cheesecake is patience.
 And cream cheese.
 Lots of cream cheese.
-You also have to let it cool down slowly to room temperature before you put it in the fridge overnight.
-And yes, you have to put it in the fridge overnight.
-It’s during this process that the magic happens in this keto recipe.
+You also have to let it cool down slowly to room temperature before you put it in the refrigerator overnight.
+And yes, it’s important that you put it in the refrigerator overnight.
+It’s during this chilling process that the magic happens in this keto recipe.
 The pumpkin pie cheesecake filling turns creamier and the flavors meld together in perfect collaboration to create a mouthful of autumn.

 You’ll want to bake this in a bain marie, also called a water bath.
-It’s much easier than it sounds, especially if you are making the cake in individual custard cups or Mason jars as I did here.
+It’s much easier than it sounds.
+This is especially important if you are making the cake in individual custard cups or Mason jars as I did here.
 Just put the jars in a 13 x 9 inch pan of hot water and bake.
 The water keeps the temperature around the filling cooking evenly.
 You can also get pretty ramekins with covers that work really well, too.
 If you want to make a mini pumpkin cheesecake or even a full size, a springform pan will make life a lot easier.
 It helps the hold the pumpkin cheesecake filling together until it firms up in the refrigerator.

-Don’t whip the filling.
+Don’t whip the pumpkin pie filling.
 Use a paddle attachment and mix it at slow speed.
 You do not want to whip air into the filling at all.